 You need to enter the domain where you want to host your video conferencing and follow the on-screen instruction during setup.
 You can get everything ready in less than 15 minutes.

-Vultr offer a beautiful control panel and API to manage the server.
-It got inbuilt monitoring and pricing start from $5 per month.
+Vultr offers a beautiful control panel and API to manage the server.
+It got inbuilt monitoring, and pricing starts from $5 per month.

 How does it look?

 I got the Jitsi setup on DO in less than 15 minutes.
-This is how the client look like on the browser.
+This is how the client looks at the browser.

 I did a quick test with my friend and experienced good sound and video quality.

-You have an option to select front or back camera, start live streaming, share screen, mute others, etc. I haven’t tried their mobile apps but I guess it would be better than browser.
+You have an option to select a front or back camera, start live streaming, share screen, mute others, etc. I haven’t tried their mobile apps, but I guess it would be better than a browser.

-Vultr or DO, both has datacenters in multiple locations, worldwide.
+Vultr and DO both have data centers in multiple locations worldwide.
 Choose to host your Jitsi server where you expect people to join from the most.
 Start with the small server size and scale as you grow.
-You may choose to put CDN like Cloudflare or StackPath on front to accelerate the data delivery.
+You may choose to put CDN like Cloudflare or StackPath on the front to accelerate the data delivery.